nsrinath97/used-cars-canada-project/README.md

 [x] Export the used car post data into the MongoDB collection

-[ ] Retrieve all of the data from the MongoDB collection
+[x] Retrieve all of the data from the MongoDB collection

-[ ] Create an HTML page using Flask
+[x] Create an HTML page using Flask

-[ ] Loop through the MongoDB data and display it as an HTML table
+[-] Loop through the MongoDB data and display it as an HTML table (Bugfixing this part currently)

-[ ] Add css styling and use Bootstrap to make the table responsive
+[ ] Add css styling to make the table responsive

+[ ] Host the website and code on AWS or other